adriano-fonseca/adriano-fonseca.github.io/working/2017-01-23-auth0-secure-authentication-using-jwt.md

 title: Auth0 Secure Authentication In With Angular through JWT
 category: [Development, Javascript, NodeJS]
 tags: [NodeJS, Angular, Javascript, OAuth, JWT]
-date: 2016-05-20 21:11:27
+date: 2017-01-23 19:48:27
-author: jekyll
 ---

 # The Plan

 The plan it is to develop and sample authentication app, using angular, oath and jwt.
 Our backend will be a nodeJs.
-The ideia here it is create to separate project for front end and beckend.
+The idea here it is create to separate project for frontend and backend.

+In order to run this project with me we will need to have nodeJs and NPM, installed.
+I will not approach the installation.
+You can see how to install node [here].

 # Creating and configuring our Auth0 application